Back to Knowledge Center

 Choosing a construction type

-Plate heat exchangers offer high efficiency, compact footprint and serviceable gaskets — ideal for clean liquid-to-liquid duties below ~25 bar and ~180 °C. Shell-and-tube units handle higher pressures and temperatures, broader fluid ranges and fouling services.
+Plate heat exchangers offer high efficiency, a compact footprint and serviceable gaskets for clean liquid-to-liquid duties.
+Shell-and-tube units cover broader pressure and temperature envelopes, a wider fluid range and fouling services.
 Brazed and welded plate constructions remove gaskets for refrigerants and aggressive media.
-Spiral and four-side detachable designs are chosen when fouling or maintenance access dominate.
+Plate-and-block and spiral designs are chosen when fouling or maintenance access dominate.
+See the detailed comparison in our plate heat exchanger vs shell and tube guide before fixing the construction.

 Materials and corrosion

-Stainless 316L is the default plate material; switch to 254 SMO, titanium or nickel alloys when chlorides, seawater or aggressive chemistries are present.
-Tube material choices follow the same logic, with carbon steel acceptable for clean utility services.
+Stainless 316L is the usual starting point for plates; higher alloys such as 254 SMO, duplex, titanium or nickel alloys are considered when chlorides, seawater or aggressive chemistries are present.
+Tube material follows the same logic, with carbon steel used for clean utility services.
+Gasket compound must be matched to both the process fluid and the cleaning chemistry.
+The materials guide covers the decision in more detail.

-Confirm the design code (ASME, PED, GB) and any third-party inspection requirement at the inquiry stage.
-Material certificates, pressure test reports and dimensional inspection records should be specified in the purchase order.
+Confirm the design code (ASME, PED, GB) and any third-party inspection requirement at the enquiry stage rather than after selection.
+Material certificates, pressure test reports and dimensional inspection records should be specified in the purchase order, because they affect fabrication route, inspection scope and schedule.

 Working with a manufacturer

 Provide a datasheet or P&ID where available.
 If only process conditions are known, an engineering-based selection from the manufacturer is usually faster than searching catalogues.
-At Jiangxing, our engineering team returns a thermal selection and indicative pricing within one to two business days for most enquiries.
+For a first-pass check of duty, LMTD and preliminary area, run the sizing calculator and send the output with your enquiry.
+At Jiangxing, our engineering team returns a thermal selection and indicative pricing after engineering review; timing is confirmed for each enquiry.

 Frequently asked questions